City Library

 • Electric car charging points on Charge Your Car website

 We have a hearing induction loop to assist communication with hearing impaired people.
-There is a dedicated public PC for visually impaired people on Level 3. all public PCs have variable font size and a listen and translate function.
+There is a dedicated public PC for visually impaired people on Level 3.
+All public PCs have variable font size and a listen and translate function.
 We have free WiFi in the building and public toilets on all floors.

 Full accessibility information can be viewed on City Library's page on the AccessAble website.